FAQ

 I missed the deadline; can l still submit my application?

-No, we will not accept applications once the deadline is passed, but there will be other grant opportunities in the next 3 years.
+No, we will not accept applications once the deadline is passed, but there will be another cycle for Innovation and Entrepreneurship grants in the coming two years.
 Keep an eye on the Youth Lab website to stay updated!

 If my application is not successful, can l apply again?